 Refundable Earned Income Tax Credit

-The refundable earned income credit is calculated as 25% of your federal earned income credit, less your state income tax liability.
+For tax year 2016, the refundable earned income credit is calculated as 26% of your federal earned income credit, less your state income tax liability.
 If this amount is zero or less, no refund is due.
 The refundable amount of the credit may not be carried forward to any other tax year.

 Local Earned Income Tax Credit